21st Century Community Learning Centers

 To participate in an electronic listserv on Wisconsin CLC programs, contact Alison Wineberg at (608) 267-3751, or firstname.lastname@example.org.

-DPI is currently accepting self-nominations for eligible organizations to be included as part of a published list of organizations that 21st Century Community Leaning Center grantees may reference for potential partnerships or professional development support.
+DPI accepts self-nominations on an annual basis for eligible organizations to be included as part of a published list of organizations that 21st Century Community Leaning Center grantees may reference for potential partnerships or professional development support.
 For this purpose, external organization is defined as:

 (A) a nonprofit organization with a record of success in running or working with before and after school (or summer recess) programs and activities; or